AmaiKinono/puni/README.md

 | `puni-beginning-of-sexp` | `C-M-a`            |
 | `puni-end-of-sexp`       | `C-M-e`            |

-These are similar to their built-in versions.
-But these are based on Puni's "strict forward/backward sexp" functions, so the behavior is more predictable, and won't take you out of current sexp.
+These are similar to their built-in versions, but based on Puni's "strict forward/backward sexp" functions, so the behavior is more predictable, and won't take you out of current sexp.

 When you do want to get out of/into a sexp, we have: